MuhamadJuwandi/data-science-portfolio/creative-works-and-web/Keunal.id/README.md

 ## 🇬🇧 English

 ### 📋 About The Platform
-**Keunal.id** is an informational media platform designed to share knowledge and insights.
+**Keunal.id** is an informational media platform providing diverse educational and current content ranging from technology, finance, and sports to general news.

-My role in this project is a **Content Creator**, responsible for:
+As a **Content Creator**, my primary responsibilities include:
-1.  **Writing Articles:** Conducting research and writing educational blog posts about Finance & Tech.
+1.  **Article Writing:** Conducting in-depth research on current issues and topics to structure informative articles relevant to reader needs.
-2.  **Visual Content:** Designing Instagram feeds using Canva and AI tools.
+2.  **Visual Design:** Creating data visualizations and Instagram feed/carousel designs using **Canva** to enhance content engagement.
-3.  **Data Support:** Utilizing Python/Excel to analyze market trends (e.g., Stock Market & Hardware Prices).
+3.  **Video Editing:** Creating and editing video clippings from YouTube for Instagram Reels content using **CapCut**.

 ### 🖼️ Article Visuals
 Visual assets and charts created for my articles found in the `/Article` directory.